Spring Survey: Consumers Plan to Buy Cars Despite Costs

 - Save on vehicle purchases by shopping for the best price and financing at the lowest rate.

-A new Freedom Financial Network survey discovered that 85% of consumers expect to make a big-ticket purchase within 12 months.
+A new Freedom Debt Relief survey discovered that 85% of consumers expect to make a big-ticket purchase within 12 months.
 When asked what they would buy, the most popular responses were: